USEPA/EPANET2.2/README.md

 Finally, the issues identified and resolved here were the result of U.S. EPA's efforts to coordinate beta testing of the EPA/OWA EPANET version 2.2.0.

 # Documentation
-An EPANET User's Manual is available for download here at https://github.com/USEPA/EPANET2.2/tree/master/User_Manual.
+The Read the Docs version of the EPANET User's Manual is available here at https://epanet22.readthedocs.io/en/latest/.
+Alternatively, an Acrobat PDF version is available with the User Manual folder https://github.com/USEPA/EPANET2.2/tree/master/User_Manual.

 # Contact
 epanet@epa.gov